Vicky1239/online-quiz/README.md

-# online-quiz
+# Online-Quiz
-python quiz
+Python Quiz:
-The application is implemented using tkinter, a package in python which helps to creation of GUI.
+This application is implemented using tkinter, a package in python which helps to creation of GUI.
 The code is written in python, which also includes the multiple-choice questions.
 The .py file is linked with the database which has the username and the corresponding password.
 The user will be able to attempt the quiz only if his/her username and password matches the one in the database.